stprograms/SuperSoco485Monitor/README.md

 ```

 ##### SpeedDisplay
 Current vehicle speed in km/h.
 The odometer in the Speedometer will treat values greater than 127 as 127.
-The value is calculated as follows:
+The base value is taken from the [engine controller](#controller---response) and is calculated as follows:

 ```c#
 // SpeedDisplay: Value sent to the speedometer